Spanning trees in hyperbolic graphs: Geodesic spanning trees in hyperbolic graphs

-In this section we will give two examples: The first example is a locally finite hyperbolic graph that has no rooted spanning tree with exactly one ray from the root to each boundary point of $G$.
-The second example is a locally finite hyperbolic graph that has only one boundary point but every rooted geodetic spanning tree $(T,r)$ has infinitely many distinct rays starting in $r$ and converging to the only boundary point.
+In this section, we shall prove Theorem \ref{TheoremGeodTree} and give an example of a locally finite hyperbolic graph that has only one boundary point but each of whose rooted geodesic spanning trees has infinitely many distinct rays starting at the root and converging to the only boundary point.
+Before we prove Theorem~\ref{TheoremGeodTree}, we first prove some propositions.

-\begin{Exam} Let us construct the following graph $G$: Let the {\em layer} $k$ be a set of $2^{k-1}+1$ vertices $x^k_1$ to $x^k_{2^{k-1}+1}$.
-Let $VG$ be the disjoint union of the layers $k$ for all $k\in\nat$.
-Let two vertices in the same layer $k$ be adjacent if and only if they are $x_i^k$ and $x_{i+1}^k$ for some $i\leq 2^{k-1}+1$.
-Two vertices of different layers are adjacent if and only if the vertices are $x^k_i$ and $x^{k+1}_j$ with $2(i-1)+1=j$.
-The resulting graph is a planar graph with one end but whose hyperbolic boundary is homeomorphic to the unit interval $[0,1]$.

-Let us suppose that there exists a rooted spanning tree $(T,r)$ such that every ray in $T$ converges to some boundary point and such that there is exactly one $r$-$\eta$-path for every boundary point $\eta$.
-Then there is a vertex $x$ such that $T-x$ has at least two infinite components.
-Let $C_1$ and $C_2$ be two components of $T-x$ and let $\pi_i$ be a ray in $C_i$ ($i=1,2$) such that the following properties holds for $C_1,C_2,\pi_1$ and $\pi_2$. \begin{enumerate}[(i)] \item The graph $G[C_1\cup C_2]$ has only one end. \item The graph $G[C_1\cup C_2]-\pi_i$ has precisely two ends for every $i\in\set{1,2}$. \item All components of $G[C_i]-\pi_i$ that are adjacent to $G[C_j]$ with $i\neq j$ are finite. \end{enumerate}